bgawalt/reader_bot/README.md

 I've set this script up to run automatically once per hour, though most hours it just decides not to send a tweet and exits immediately.
-I've set the operating parameters so that there's around 6 days on average between each "#ReaderBot" tweet posted, with a guaranteed rate limit of at least two days between each tweet.
+I've set the operating parameters so that there's around 6 days on average between each "#ReaderBot" post, with a guaranteed rate limit of at least two days between each update.

 If you'd like to also start using this, it should be pretty easy!
 Just copy the above spreadsheet's layout in your own Google sheet.
 The dumbest part is